modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 (3)	*Changes in metaphors, analogies or explanatory models*.

 Planck solved the blackbody radiation problem by treating it in a similar way to the probabilistic problem Boltzmann addressed.
 However, Planck started from different premises; his hypothesis of the quantum of energy has no analogue in classical physics.
+(See section 5.3 and Appendix 5.2).

+!!! tip "1918 Physics Nobel Prize awarded to Planck."

+	WORK: “When a black body is heated, electromagnetic radiation is emitted with a spectrum corresponding to the temperature of the body, and not to its composition.
+Calculating the form of the spectrum using then-known physical laws gave an unreasonable result; the radiation in the high-frequency area of the spectrum became infinite.
+Max Planck solved this problem in 1900 by introducing the theory of “quanta”, that is, that radiation consists of quanta with specific energies determined by a new fundamental constant, thereafter called Planck’s constant.”

+	MLA style: Max Planck – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Wed.
+17 Jan 2024. https://www.nobelprize.org/prizes/physics/1918/planck/facts/

+	NOBEL LECTURE: *The Genesis and Present State of Development of the Quantum Theory.*

+	MLA style: Max Planck – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+10 Jan 2023. https://www.nobelprize.org/prizes/physics/1918/planck/lecture/

 ***